-A vegan burger is coming to select locations of Shake Shack for a limited time thanks to a collaboration between the fast-food chain and vegan entrepreneur Pinky Cole.
+On August 11, a vegan burger will be available at the Shake Shack in Harlem, New York for a limited time thanks to a collaboration between the fast-food chain and vegan entrepreneur Pinky Cole.
 The SluttyShack—a blended name that refers to Cole’s Atlanta, GA-based chain Slutty Vegan and Shake Shack—will feature a Shake Shack veggie patty topped with Pinky’s secret Slut Dust, lemon ginger kale, caramelized onions, vegan ranch, and vegan mayo on Slutty Vegan’s signature toasted Hawaiian bun.
 The limited-time burger is part of Shake Shack’s “Now Serving” series, a collaboration initiative with local chefs across America that supports local organizations.

 “Our mission isn’t to tell people to go vegan—but rather, to inspire guests to open up horizons with something new and different.
 Partnering with Shake Shack is a natural way of furthering this mission—enjoy one of America’s most beloved burger spots, but try it with a twist,” Cole said.
 “Philanthropy is the core of who I am, and I’m encouraged by Shake Shack’s aligned outlook on giving back to its communities.
 Our goal with this collab is to build support for communities and industries close to our hearts.”